2025 HRM Bargaining Updates

 What can I do in the meantime?

-Sign a pledge card and send us a photo – and get at least one co-worker to do the same.
+If you haven’t already done so, sign a pledge card and send us a photo ā€“ and get at least one co-worker to do the same.
 Talk to your co-workers about why the improvements we are fighting for are important to you and your loved ones.
-Make sure we have your email so you receive important information and updates.